uw-ictd/colte/README.md

 Set COLTE_WAN_IFACE to your upstream (Internet) interface, COLTE_ENB_IFACE to the downstream LAN interface, and COLTE_ENB_IFACE_ADDR to the downstream interface's address/subnet.
 Don't worry about editing COLTE_LTE_SUBNET or matching it to anything, because this subnet is created and assigned to the virtual gtp0 interface once the SPGW brings it up.
 COLTE_NETWORK_NAME lets you give your network a specific name for serving DNS entries (e.g. if it's set to "seattle" then connected phones can access the webgui under "http://network.seattle".

 ### Compilation Options
 Each macro under this section refers to a different CoLTE feature that you can tun on or off as you please.
 COLTE_EPC refers to installing the core EPC code (needed for any LTE stuff), COLTE_BILLING refers to our network management and billing software, and COLTE_WEBGUI refers to our webGUI for users to check their balance and purchase credit.
-Note that COLTE_EPC just fetches the most recent binary release as .deb packages; to build the most recent source enable COLTE_BUILD_EPC_SOURCE (warning: this takes a long time!).
+Note that COLTE_EPC just fetches the most recent binary release as .deb packages; to build the most recent source enable COLTE_BUILD_EPC_SOURCE (warning: this takes a long time!)

 The final five options (MEDIA, WIKI, MAP, CHAT, and EMERGENCY) all refer to various locally-hosted webservices: a local mediaserver, Wikipedia, a mapping server (powered by OpenStreetMaps), a RocketChat server, and an emergency registration service.
 For more information about individual web services, check the WEBSERVICES.md document.